Posted by kevin1234 on 10/23/2011 to Soaps

 Glycerin is what makes a natural bar of soap soft and is also what moisturizes the skin.
 In fact, commercial manufacturers sell the glycerin they remove from their detergent bars to makers of moisturizing products.

 A natural bar of soap contains none of the artificial ingredients found in commercial bars.
-Real soap moisturizes your skin with glycerin and leaves no toxins on your skin, which can absorb through your pores.
+Real soap moisturizes your skin with glycerin and leaves no toxins on your skin.

 Natural soap is made of lye and fat (oil), but the caustic nature of the lye is destroyed in the saponification (soap making) process.
 The byproduct is the moisturizing glycerin.